 The Company has no financial instruments that are carried at fair value.
-Its financial assets and financial liabilities as of December 31, 2022 and 2021 which are carried at amortized cost have carrying amounts that are equal to or approximate their fair values because of the short-term nature.
+Its financial assets and financial liabilities as of December 31, 2023 and 2022 which are carried at amortized cost have carrying amounts that are equal to or approximate their fair values because of the short-term nature.
 Accordingly, no further comparison of their carrying values with their fair values is presented.

-See Note 2.4 for a description of the accounting policies for each category of financial instrument.
 A description of the Company's risk management objectives and policies for financial instruments is provided in Note 16.